Azure/Avere/docs/azure_vm_provision_best_practices.md

    <img src="images/vm_boot/boot_time_1000vms_results.png">

+In the above chart, and subsequent charts, 4*250 for VMSS means 4 VMSS resources each with 250 VMs per VMSS, and 40*25 means 40 groups of 25 VMs each.

 Once we understood how to boot VMs quickly, we next looked at how to prepare the large binary/toolchain payload.
 In our experience, we have seen that customers require binaries or toolchains in the size range of 1GB to 5GB.
 These toolchains depend on the vertical and could be used for rendering, genomics processing, and financial modeling.
 Based on this understanding, we recorded the timings for 1GB and 5GB binaries.

 In the next round of experiments we "warmed" our toolchains by reading all bits of the toolchain, and thereby populating the Blob cache.
 The purpose of "warming" is to ensure the VM is ready to perform work.
 A VM that has booted quickly is of no use if the first read on the toolchain takes 30 minutes.
 To "warm" the toolchain we copied all the bits from the toolchain on the OS disk to the ephemeral drive (from /opt/tools to /mnt/tools).